Chapel of the Holy Cross (Sedona, Arizona): History

 The chapel was inspired and commissioned by local rancher and sculptor Marguerite Brunswig Staude, who had been inspired in 1932 by the newly constructed Empire State Building to build such a church.
 After an attempt to do so in Budapest, Hungary – with the help of Lloyd Wright, son of architect Frank Lloyd Wright – was abandoned due to the outbreak of World War II, she decided to build the church in her native region.

+The chapel, built in honor of Staude's parents, Lucien and Marguerite Brunswig, is on Coconino National Forest land; Senator Barry Goldwater assisted her in obtaining a special-use permit.
 The chapel's design is by architect August K. Strotz, and the project architect was Richard Hein, both of the Anshen & Allen firm.
-The chapel is built on Coconino National Forest land; Senator Barry Goldwater assisted Staude in obtaining a special-use permit.
+The architects started the design in 1953 and said the following after viewing the site, "Nature has done everything here.
+All we have to do is understate."

+Robert D. Dewell was the Civil and Structural Engineer, and Earl & Gropp were the Electrical and Mechanical Engineers.
+Bernard T. Espelage, Bishop of the Diocese of Gallup in New Mexico, approved the plans.
 The construction supervisor was Fred Coukos of the William Simpson Construction Company, who built the chapel in 18 months at a cost of $300,000.
 Upwards of 25 tons of rock was moved without the use of dynamite.
 The chapel was completed in 1956.
+Upon completion, Bishop Espelage assigned Father John Driscoll as the pastor of the new chapel.

+The project received an award citation in the 1954 Progressive Architecture Award Program.
+The citation stated "The problem here was one very similar to that at Burnam Hoyt's Red Rocks Amphitheater near Denver--using the minimum of construction to define and utilize a naturally beautiful rock outcropping.
+The bold, simple structure is left completely open.
+The symbolic cross, though conventional, is also an important structural element--handled in a visually exciting way."

 The American Institute of Architects gave the Chapel its Award of Honor in 1957.
 In the sculptor's words, "Though Catholic in faith, as a work of art the Chapel has a universal appeal.
 Its doors will ever be open to one and all, regardless of creed, that God may come to life in the souls of all men and be a living reality."

 In 2007, Arizonans voted the chapel to be one of the Seven Man-Made Wonders of Arizona.